 - remind them to take their thumb with them when they shift

 Bass is absolutely my favourite stringed instrument.
-The key to successful bass players in your classroom is to make sure they get a really good start.
+The key to successful bass players in your classroom is to make sure they get a good start with proper technique.